bybysker/bybysker/README.md

-# 👋 Welcome to Bybysker's GitHub!

-## 🚀 About Me

-- **🌍 Explorer**: Transitioning to international opportunities.

-- **💻 Data Scientist**: With 5+ years in data science at Solocal and Renault Digital, working in digital marketing applications.
-Skilled in building, productionizing, and optimizing ML models on Google Cloud Platform (GCP) to enhance project performance.

-- **🛠️ MLOps Engineer**: Experienced in designing robust MLOps frameworks, including data validation, pipeline automation, and deployment.

-- **🎥 Content creator**: Sharing my journey in **data**, **self-determination**, and **fitness**.

-- **👨‍💻 Developer**: Building applications using LLMs and AI-driven tools to empower users in goal-setting and self-discipline.
+# 👋Hey, I'm Elbby

+I'm a data scientist with over 5 years of experience, which sounds serious, but I promise I’m fun (and funny)!

+🌟 I’ve spent time at Solocal and Renault Digital, building, optimizing, and deploying ML models and playing around with big data on Google Cloud Platform.
+I’m also an MLOps enthusiast—yes, I know, it sounds intense, but really, it just means I love making pipelines behave.
+On the side, I’m a YouTuber, sharing my journey through data, self-determination, and fitness.
+Right now, I’m all about exploring how LLMs and AI-driven tools can make life more efficient—and more fun.

 ## 🛠️ Tech Stack